 ECSS-E-ST-40-07_1440119

-The IStructureField GetFields shall return the list of fields of the structure as per FieldCollection in IField.h in [SMP_FILES].
+The IStructureField GetFields method shall return the list of fields of the structure as per FieldCollection in IField.h in [SMP_FILES].

 IArrayField

 ECSS-E-ST-40-07_1440120

 All SMP fields which represent an array where each array item is to be retrieved individually as a Field shall implement the IArrayField interface as per IArrayField.h in [SMP_FILES].